The Literally Invisible Symptom

-The lack of representation goes beyond MS
+The lack of representation for dark skin goes beyond MS

 The issue of lack of representation in dermatological photos is not unique to MS patients.
 There are thousands of stories about Black patients who were unable to receive proper rash care simply because their doctor did not know how a certain rash looked in darker skin.
 For many years, advocates have been looking to change things.
 The paucity of resources often starts in medical school.

 Dr. Lynn McKinley-Grant, a dermatology professor at Howard University says, “Often in medical schools, they have limited pictures of diseases in skin of people of color.2 For me, this has meant forgoing doctor’s appointments.
 It is feeling like there is no point in going.
 Of course, there is the suggestion of looking for specialists who are familiar with dark skin.
 However, their numbers are small and they typically have focused practices that are unavailable.
 It might be a distance issue or an insurance issue or money.
 I want to have the same experience and access to resources as my MS peers.